SpecFlowOSS/SpecFlowWiki/Setup-SpecFlow-Projects.md

 The SpecFlow tests are usually placed into one or more separate project in your solution: these are referred to as "SpecFlow projects".

-The [[quick introduction guide|http://go.specflow.org/getting-started]] on our website provides a basic introduction to SpecFlow, including installing SpecFlow and setting up your first project.
+The [[Getting Started guide|http://go.specflow.org/getting-started]] provides a basic introduction to SpecFlow, including installing SpecFlow and setting up your first project.
 This page covers the available options in greater depth.

 ## Step-by-Step Guide to Setting Up SpecFlow Projects Using NuGet